Private Links for AWS and Azure

 This section provides information on how to set up the Outbound AWS PrivateLinks from webMethods Cloud to your infrastructure.

 In this scenario, you are the service provider and IBM is the service consumer.
-After you create an endpoint service, the IBM VPC endpoint then connects to your endpoint service.
+After you create an endpoint service, the IBM VPC endpoint connects to your endpoint service.

 Access to all resources over the PrivateLink in your environment is over the following DNS name: